djthread/indexed/README.md

 ## Pagination

-`Indexed.Paginator.paginate/4` imitates the interface of the similarly-named function in the cursor-based pagination library, [`paginator`](https://github.com/duffelhq/paginator/).
+Calling Indexed.paginate/3` returns a `%Paginator.Page{}` as defined in the cursor-based pagination library, [`paginator`](https://github.com/duffelhq/paginator/).
 The idea is that server-side solutions are able to switch between using `paginator` to access the database and `indexed` for fast, in-memory data, without any changes being required on the client.

-See `Indexed.Paginator` for more details.
+See `Indexed.Actions.Paginate` for more details.

 ## Installation